venture23-zkp/gangwar-aleo/README.md

 ### 3. Game Start

-Once all the players have joined, and the deadline to register has passed, game can be started.
+Once all the players have joined, and the deadline to register has passed, game can be started with [`start_game`](/contracts/gangwar/src/main.leo#L259-L346) transition.
 To start the game, central server fetches the unspent records of players registered to a particular `simulation_id` and creates a `War` record.
 The players are divided into two teams **fairly** and one of the team is chosen at random to be the attacking team (also called `main_team`).

 ```rust
 transition start_game(